idris-lang/Idris-dev/docs/parserLibrary/whitespace.rst

 In some grammars whitespace and comments would not be considered significant and so we might be tempted not to generate any tokens for them.
-However, in the running example, we may want to make spaces significant.
+However, in the running example, we may want to make spaces significant in the future.
 For example, we might want to implement function application expressed by juxtaposition as in Haskell and Idris like this: ``f x``.

-Also, I'm not sure if it is an problem for error messages and so on if some text does not have corresponding tokens.
+Also, I'm not sure if it would be problem for error messages and so on if some text does not have corresponding tokens.

 So, on this page, we will add a token for whitespace and comments.